Ze'ev Aleksandrowicz: Photography career

 Aleksandrowicz had been attracted to photography from a young age.
 His aunt Róża, who ran a renowned art supplies business across from the Arts Academy in Kraków and who was connected to the artistic and cultural circles of the city, gave him his first camera.
 During the 1920s he took many pictures in Poland and in other European countries, producing hundreds of photos.

 At the beginning of the 1930s, Aleksandrowicz acquired a couple of modern Leica 35 mm cameras, which gave him flexibility in choosing his subjects.
 He began to travel further afield with his camera, producing photographs in Poland, Japan, the United States, Egypt and in a considerable number of other countries.

 Aleksandrowicz was an active and enthusiastic supporter of the Zionist idea.
 Between the years of 1932 and 1935 he visited Palestine three times and took thousands of photographs, mainly in Tel Aviv and Jaffa, Haifa, Jerusalem, Tiberias, Hadera, the Jezreel Valley and the Jordan Valley.
 He also took portrait photographs of central figures in the Zionist movement of the time, including Hayim Nahman Bialik, Uri Zvi Greenberg, Ze'ev Jabotinsky, Abba Ahimeir, Haim Arlosoroff, Nahum Sokolow, Yitzhak Ben-Zvi and others.

 In conversations with members of his family, Aleksandrowicz defined himself as an "amateur photographer," that is, a photographer not dependent on photography for a living and free to choose his subjects as he wishes.
 This attitude did not, however, prevent him from trying to have his work published.
 Aleksandrowicz offered his photographs to a number of Jewish and Zionist papers in Poland and the United States, which published them as photo reports in Aleksandrowicz's name.

 In 1936, Aleksandrowicz married Lea Chelouche, the daughter of one of the long-standing families in the Jewish Yishuv.
 The couple had four children.
 After settling in Palestine in the same year, Aleksandrowicz stopped photographing almost completely, except for occasional photographs of close family members.
 The reasons for this remain unclear.
 Nevertheless, in the late Fifties Aleksandrowicz took a photograph of the Swiss paediatrician Guido Fanconi in Zurich that became the most emblematic picture of the famous paediatrician.

 Death and rediscovery

-Aleksandrowicz died in Tel Aviv in 1992.
+Aleksandrowicz died in Tel Aviv on January 5th, 1992.
 Eleven years after his death, a tattered leather suitcase was discovered by chance at his home, in which the fruit of his art was hidden – more than 15,000 negatives found rolled up in rusty tin boxes.
 The great majority of these negatives had not been printed during his lifetime.
 Researchers and professionals judged the worth and value of the collection following a lengthy process of scanning and identifying of photographs by place, person, and date.
 It remains a wonder to his family that he had never mentioned the existence of this large negative collection, especially after receiving renewed recognition as a photographer in his final years.

 Since 2010 the Aleksandrowicz collection, held by the photographer's family, can be accessed on-line through a dedicated internet site of the National Library of Israel.